jayantasamaddar/quick-reference/aws/s3/README.md

 **Durability**: Durability represents how many times an object is going to be lost by Amazon S3.

+- **High Durability**:

-- **High Durability**: 99.999999999% (11 9s) of objects across Multi-AZ
+  - 99.999999999% (11 9s) of objects data durability across Multi-AZ
   - If you store 10,000,000 objects with Amazon S3, you can on average expect to incur a loss of a single object, once every 10,000 years
   - Same for all storage classes

-**Availability**: Measures how readily available a service is
+- **Availability**: Measures how readily available a service is

   - Varies depends on the storage class.
   - E.g. S3 Standard has 99.99% availability = not availability 53 minutes a year

 ---